- Home

 MLK Equality Trail

 The MLK Equality Trail is Jackson's main pedestrian trail.
-The 3.7 mile trail starts in Downtown Jackson at the intersection of Cooper Street and Washington Avenue.
+The main section of this 4 mile trail network starts in Downtown Jackson at the intersection of Cooper Street and Washington Avenue.
 The paved trail goes through several south and west side residential neighborhoods before terminating at Weatherwax Drive in Summit Township.
 This is where the trail turns into Jackson County's Falling Waters Trail, which can be used to reach Lime Lake County Park and the Village of Concord.

 - Downtown Jackson at the intersection of Cooper Street and Washington Avenue near the "City of Roses" sculpture